Higher education in Hong Kong

 Higher education in Hong Kong means any education higher than secondary education, including professional, technical, and academic.
 It is the highest level of education in Hong Kong, regulated under the Hong Kong Law.

 Admission

 Joint University Programmes Admissions System (JUPAS) is a scheme and the main route of application designed to assist students with Hong Kong Diploma of Secondary Education (HKDSE) or Hong Kong Advanced Level Examination (HKALE) results to apply for admission to the universities in Hong Kong.

-Institutes
+Institutions

-According to the Education Bureau, Hong Kong has 20 degree-awarding higher education institutions, including:
+According to the Education Bureau, Hong Kong has 22 degree-awarding higher education institutions, including:

 UGC funded universities

 Below universities funded under the University Grants Committee (UGC):